Who Does Integration Testing? (Example/Black/White Box)

 This is after a developer completes their component testing (unit testing).
 And then take it one step further to confirm that the component that they have just unit tested can interface with the next component in line.

-System-level integration testing usually happens after system testing.
+System-level integration testing usually happens after system testing (Click here to see why multiple rounds of system testing is recommended).
 It is essential to confirm that the system has been tested before going into integration.

 The objective here is to prove that the system integrates as defined in the specification with external systems, for example, web services.